ricardovaltierra/old_portfolio/README.md

 To get a local copy up and running follow these simple steps.

-Clone or fork the <a href="https://github.com/ricardovaltierra/ricardovaltierra.github.io">repo</a> [git@github.com:ricardovaltierra/ricardovaltierra.github.io.git]
+Clone or fork the <a href="https://github.com/ricardovaltierra/ricardovaltierra.github.io">repo</a> [git@github.com:ricardovaltierra/ricardovaltierra.github.io.git].

-*note you need have install npm or yarn
+*note you need have install npm or yarn.
 * [npm](https://www.npmjs.com/get-npm)
 * [yarn](https://classic.yarnpkg.com/en/docs/install)

 ### Running the code

-*   Navigate to the root directory of the project
+*   Navigate to the root directory of the project.

-*   Run this command on your terminal to add all the required packages and dependencies
+*   Run this command on your terminal to add all the required packages and dependencies.
     ```
     $ npm install
     ```
-*   If you're onto make some code edition you can 'watch' the live changes as follows
+*   If you're onto make some code edition you can 'watch' the live changes as follows.
     ```
     $ npm run start
     ```

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the Project.

-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).

-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).

-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`).

-5. Open a Pull Request
+5. Open a Pull Request.

 ## Contact